 If you’re coming from the USA, you can order European Sim Cards off Amazon that covers the UK and EU.
 Such as this Orange Sim Card that has 20GB data, 120 minutes and 1000 texts, or a Three sim card that gives you 12GB for use in the UK and Europe for up to 1 year.

-Other sim cards available to pre-purchase in the USA.
+Other sim cards are available to pre-purchase in the USA.

-If you found this guide to buying a UK prepaid sim card helpful, please share it with your friends.
+If you found this guide to buying a UK prepaid sim card at Heathrow Airport helpful, please share it with your friends.

 If you’re looking for cheap flights to Europe or the UK, check out my guide on buying cheap flights.
 Still, need accommodation?
 I have a guide for finding cheap hotels & hostels as well.
 If you’re staying in London and looking for some day trips, why not visit the beautiful Georgian city of Bath? or, make the day trip into a weekend by combining it with a visit to the beautiful county of Somerset?